alanng10/class-lang/Docue/Article/Word/a.md

 Word "size" has meaning that is length in dimensions.

-Word "wed" has meaning that is length horizontal.
+Word "width" has meaning that is length horizontal.

-Word "het" has meaning that is length vertical.
+Word "hegth" has meaning that is length vertical.

-Word "dep" has meaning that is length frontal.
+Word "depth" has meaning that is length frontal.

 Word "rect" has meaning that is rectangle.